StockSharp/AlgoTrading/API/0277_Keltner_Width_Mean_Reversion/README.md

 The Keltner Width Mean Reversion strategy focuses on extreme readings of the Keltner to exploit reversion.
 Wide departures from the normal level rarely last.

+Testing indicates an average annual return of about 160%.
+It performs best in the forex market.

 Trades trigger when the indicator swings far from its mean and then begins to reverse.
 Both long and short setups include a protective stop.

 Suited for swing traders expecting oscillations, the strategy closes out once the Keltner returns toward balance.
 Starting parameter `EmaPeriod` = 20.